MiroslavHlavka/crypkit_api/README.md

 ## Grafana / Metrics
-I thought that I would download some premade dashboard for fastapi/starlette but there wasnt any that would work out of the box with prometheus exporter lib that I chose -.- so the graphs are very simple and not polished
+I thought that I would download some premade dashboard for fastapi/starlette but there wasnt any that would work out of the box with prometheus exporter lib that I chose -.- so the graphs are very simple and not polished.

+Default metric labels from starlette exporter are not great, so I would tweak that

+## Tests
+To have some meaningful tests I would need to create db handling, fill some test data into a database etc

 # Creating DB structure with alembic
 ```bash